-- CHFA recognizes all construction projects as unique and understands there may be verifiable, significant square foot (SF) cost differences between the Guideline costs and a General Contractor's cost submission.
-CHFA invites all applicants to contact the CHFA Technical Services Department to discuss conditions which may significantly increase or decrease SF costs. - 2.
-Conditions which may significantly increase SF costs may be: extreme site conditions, extreme environmental conditions, material and labor market conditions, conditions specific to difficult inner city site profiles, interior and exterior finishes, and/or geothermal and photovoltaic applications.
+- 1. CHFA recognizes all construction projects as unique and understands there may be verifiable, significant square foot (SF) cost differences between the Guideline costs and a General Contractor's cost submission.
+CHFA invites all applicants to contact the CHFA Technical Services Department to discuss conditions which may significantly increase or decrease SF costs. - Conditions which may significantly increase or decrease SF costs may be: extreme site conditions, extreme environmental conditions, material and labor market conditions, conditions specific to difficult inner city site profiles, interior and exterior finishes, and/or geothermal and photovoltaic applications.
 Recognition of the cost implications of these and other conditions may result in an upward adjustment to the Standards Guideline SF Cost. - 3.
-Technical Services derives a final cost per SF for each project by performing numerous site visits, evaluating architectural drawings from the schematic stage to 100% drawings, surveying lumber yards, concrete and asphalt plants, and other wholesalers/retailers for current unit pricing.
+Technical Services derives a final cost per SF for each project by performing numerous site visits, evaluating architectural drawings from the schematic stage to 100% drawings, surveying lumber yards, concrete and asphalt plants, and other wholesalers/retailers for current unit pricing, based on the method of construction (wood stick-frame, modular, masonry, steel, etc.) that is specified.
 CHFA's historical construction cost database is also accessed and used to determine construction cost effectiveness.
 When a construction project's final SF cost is determined, the SF cost, and all relevant material, is submitted to the Technical Services Peer Review Committee for further review, discussion and consensus.

-Example: a new construction project with multiple buildings, multiple story wood framing and vinyl siding has a Standards guideline SF cost of \$134.
+Example: a new construction project with multiple buildings, multiple story wood framing and vinyl siding has a Standards guideline SF cost of \$138.
 With the inclusion of extreme site and environmental conditions, and an upgrade from vinyl siding to brick veneer, upward adjustments would result in a new Standard SF cost.